תַּאֲוַת עֲנָוִים שָׁמַעְתָּ ה'; תָּכִין לִבָּם, תַּקְשִׁיב אָזְנֶךָ. (תהלים י:י"ז)

 “God, You have heard the entreaty of the lowly.
 You prepare their hearts; may Your ear be attentive.”
 (Psalms 10:17)

 The psalm speaks of God hearing the prayer of the downtrodden.
-Yet the expression “You prepare their heart” is peculiar.
-Is it not the supplicant who collects his thoughts and directs his mind before beginning to pray?
+Yet the expression תָּכִין לִבָּם — “You prepare their heart” — is puzzling.
+Is it not the supplicant who collects his thoughts and focuses his mind before beginning to pray?
 Why does the verse appear to assign the task of preparing the heart to God?

 There are two levels of kavanah (intention) in prayer.
-The first level is when we pay attention to the meaning of the words and overall intention of our prayers.
-This is the basic and primary level of kavanah.
+The first level is when we pay attention to the meaning of the words and the overall intention of our prayers.
+This is the basic level of kavanah.

-A more advanced kavanah is when we are able to sense God’s infinite presence.
-The Talmudic advice to “direct one’s heart to heaven” refers to this higher kavanah.
-We should contemplate upwards to the heavens, elevating our thoughts to reflect on the sublimity of God’s Name.
+A more advanced kavanah is attained when we are able to sense God’s universal presence.
+The Talmudic guidance to “direct our heart to Heaven” refers to this higher kavanah.
+We should contemplate upwards, elevating our thoughts to reflect on the sublimity of God’s Name.

-This is how the Sages interpreted the verse: “You” — consciousness of You and Your infinite grandeur — “will prepare their hearts” — will serve to direct their hearts and minds.
+This is how the Sages interpreted the verse: “You” — when we are conscious of You and Your infinite grandeur — this awareness “will prepare their hearts” — will help direct our hearts and minds in prayer.